-One of the distinct challenges for Uber is analyzing geospatial big data.
-City locations, trips, and event information, for instance, provide insights that can improve business decisions and better serve users.
+Analyzing geospatial data is one of Uber’s distinct challenges; city locations, trips, and event information, for instance, provide insights that can improve business decisions and better serve users.
 Geospatial data analysis is particularly challenging, especially in a big data scenario, such as computing how many rides start at a transit location, how many drivers are crossing state lines, and so on.
-For these analytical requests, we must achieve efficiency, usability, and scalability in order to meet user needs and business requirements.
+For these analytical requests, Uber must achieve efficiency, usability, and scalability in order to meet user needs and business requirements.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org